This is a rare sight!

-This doe in Montana had triplets, and one of them is an albino!
-Having triplets is already uncommon in deer.
+This doe in Montana had triplets, and one of them is an albino.
+Having triplets is already uncommon in deer, so having one that is albino is rarely recorded.
 Most deer have twin fawns, and only about 15% have triplets.
 The odds of having an albino deer are about 1 in 30000 making this an exceptionally rare occurrence.

 Here’s what the Montana Fish, Wildlife & Parks had to say